Saturday, 13 September 2025

 The Earth Transformed, Peter Frankopan

-The Earth Transformed is truly planetary in its scope and ambition.
-Its 658 pages do not even include introductory material, plates, footnotes or index - come to that, where are the footnotes?
-Online somewhere?
-We go back temporally 4.5 billion years to the formation of the earth and forward into the future.
+Frankopan takes us back temporally 4.5 billion years to the formation of the earth and forward into the future.
 We travel upwards and outwards from the earth’s core to ocean depths and land masses, then through the atmosphere to the farthest reaches of the solar system.
-Even more impressive is the scale of Frankopan’s learning.
+Even more impressive is the scale of his learning.
 He has not only mastered the histories of most cultures in most parts of the world, he has also immersed himself in all the latest research on anthropology, biochemistry, climatology, dendrochronology, epidemiology, all the way through to zoology, and goodness knows how many other disciplines besides.

-This exhaustive approach is in the good cause of being able to take a comprehensive overview of the state of our interactions with our home planet.
+It is very much to be hoped that these errors will be corrected in any future edition, and especially that there aren't more lurking in areas where I don't have sufficient knowledge to discern them.
+Nevertheless the focus of The Earth Transformed is not on particular details but on the state of our interactions with our home planet, and its strength is in its mind-bogglingly comprehensive overview .
 If you have ever bemoaned the fissiparation of knowledge into ever tinier areas of specialism that become more and more remote from one another and from the awareness of ordinary people, fear not!
 Peter Frankopan is out there: he gets it and is doing something about it.
 He wants to see how raft after raft of new discoveries stack up together, and thus give a big picture – a Frankopanorama - of what we are doing to the planet and what it is doing to us.

 Some of his key findings: